 Location: The optical drive is an optional add on for this model.
-The optical drive is located in the front top portion of the system.
+The optical drive, if applicable, will be located in one of the front drive bay locations.

-Type and number of fastenings: One (1) Phillips screw.
+Type and number of fastenings: Four (4) Phillips Screws.

-Tools required: Screwdriver with PH2 bit.
+Tools required: Phillips Screwdriver.

-- Step 1: Ensure the computer is off, unplugged, and any potential energy is dissipated. - Step 2: Remove the side panel from the chassis as indicated in the "Chassis Cover" section of - Step 3: Disconnect SATA power and data cables from DVD drive. - Step 4: Remove the Phillips screws. - Step 5: Remove the optical drive from the casing by sliding upright.
+Step 1: Ensure the computer is off, unplugged, and any potential energy is dissipated.

+Step 2: Remove the side panel from the chassis as indicated in the "Chassis Cover" section of this manual.
+For removal of the optical drive, both chassis covers will need to be removed.
+The process is the same for both sides.

+Step 3: Located in the top right-hand corner of the case is the drive bay mounting brackets, the optical drive is held in place with (4) Philips screws, 2 on either side of the case.

+Step 4: Disconnect SATA power and data cables from DVD drive.

+Step 5: Remove 2 Phillips screws on the internal side of the case

+Step 7: Pull out the DVD drive.

-Step 6: To reinstall the Optical Drive, follow the uninstallation steps backwards.
+Step 8: To reinstall the Optical Drive, follow the uninstallation steps backwards.

-Step 7: Slide optical drive into the front drive bay in the desired location.
+Step 9: Slide optical drive into the front drive bay in the desired location.